Aliases for NKX2-1 Gene

 GeneCards Summary for NKX2-1 Gene

 NKX2-1 (NK2 Homeobox 1) is a Protein Coding gene.
-Diseases associated with NKX2-1 include chorea, hereditary benign and choreoathetosis, hypothyroidism, and neonatal respiratory distress.
-Among its related pathways are Apoptotic Pathways in Synovial Fibroblasts and AHR Pathway (Qiagen).
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and transcription regulatory region DNA binding.
+Diseases associated with NKX2-1 include thyroid cancer, monmedullary, 1 and chorea, hereditary benign.
+Among its related pathways are Infectious disease and Apoptotic Pathways in Synovial Fibroblasts.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and enzyme binding.
 An important paralog of this gene is NKX2-5.

 UniProtKB/Swiss-Prot for NKX2-1 Gene